 Whether your smile needs minor specialized improvements or more extensive adjustments, our preferred Invisalign dentist can certainly help.
 It's successful in treating overly crowded or widely spaced teeth in clinical most cases.
-It can also relieve more complex issues, including overbites, underbites and even crossbites.
+It can also relieve more complex issues, including overbites, underbites, and even crossbites.
 In fact, we as an Invisalign certified dentist can use Invisalign clear aligners in all or part of just about any treatment plan.

 Made to fit your lifestyle, not change it.

-Because Invisalign uses clear plastic aligners to position and straighten teeth, you can keep your active lifestyle during treatment.
+Because Invisalign uses clear plastic aligners to position and straightens teeth, you can keep your active lifestyle during treatment.
 Unlike braces, Invisalign aligners have no metal bands or wires to irritate your mouth.
 So go ahead and be as active as you like.
 Since Invisalign is removable, just take the clear aligners out for special events or if you're going to indulge in a sticky, gooey snack.

 Look your best during and after treatment.